It should come as no surprise that the Duggar family is worth a lot of money.

 Jim Bob vs. The People

-Currently, Jim Bob is fighting for the right to rezone 23 acres of land in order to turn the tract into a “luxury RV park,” a project most of his neighbors seem to oppose.
+Jim Bob spent several years fighting for the right to rezone 23 acres of land in order to turn the tract into a “luxury RV park,” a project most of his neighbors opposed.

 Bestsellers